The High-Impact Negotiator

-Negotiation Excellence (NEGb) has been designed for executives who are sure of their systematic, conceptual grasp of negotiation strategies and have mastered the particular skills needed to prepare and carry out successful negotiations.
-Nevertheless, they are rarely aware of how others perceive them, or how their negotiating style may have them leaving money on the table.
-For these executives, it may be time to refine their acumen with professional, unbiased, and constructive feedback on their individual negotiation behavior.
+The High-impact Negotiator has been designed for professionals who are fairly secure in their systematic, conceptual grasp of negotiation strategies and have mastered the particular skills needed for successful negotiations.
+Nevertheless, they want to enquire how others perceive them, or how they can improve their negotiating style to achieve better outcomes in collective bargaining situations.

-Over two days of rigorous, intensive work sessions, participants will be presented with tough role-based nego tiation scenarios – some with peers, others with actors – and learn to be acute self-observers.
-Working in small groups of four to eight people, their performances will be monitored by faculty and/or video.
-This seminar will bring participants to negotiation tables and offer them a deeper understanding of how specific behaviors evoke certain responses from nego tiation partners.
-They will also gain a deeper understanding of the role of emotion in negotiation: how to leverage it, channel it, and diffuse it in strategically beneficial ways.
-Armed with these insights, participants will be better able to self-monitor and guide their strategic behavior for future negotiation success.
+Over two days of rigorous, intensive work sessions, participants bring in their own, real-life negotiations cases and discuss their personal challenges on negotiation tables.
+Working in small groups on tough role-based negotiations, participants receive feedback from faculty and professional coaches who observe and monitor the whole process.
+Participants learn how specific behaviors evoke certain responses from negotiation partners.
+They gain a deeper understanding of their own style in dealing with conflicts and learn how to leverage it in strategically beneficial ways.
+Armed with these insights, participants will be better able to self-monitor and adapt their behavior for future negotiation success.

-Senior or mid-level executives who wish to focus on their individual negotiation styles and better understand the psychological make-up of the opposite side.
+Senior or mid-level executives who wish to focus on their individual negotiation styles and discover how to capitalize on strengths while mitigating weaknesses.

-- gain a precise understanding of the prevalent behavioral patterns that may undermine positions at the negotiation table
+- Gain a precise understanding of the prevalent behavioral patterns and negotiation styles that may undermine positions at the negotiation table

-- Receiving individual feedback on negotiation strategy, behavior, and style in different scenarios
+- Intensive coaching on negotiation strategy, behavior, and style in different scenarios

 - Receiving feedback on conflict-resolution style; expanding the options of how to cope with conflicts in negotiations